What is a Method Statement?

 method statement

-Controlling the risks involved in construction work requires careful planning and management.
+Controlling the risks associated with construction work requires careful planning and effective management.
 And method statements are a key part of doing exactly that.
 Method statements provide detailed step-by-step information on safely completing hazardous construction tasks.
-They are crucial health and safety documents that must be prepared carefully and precisely.
+They are crucial health and safety documents that must be prepared with care and precision.

 But it’s easy to be confused by the terminology.
 Different names are also used, like a safety statement, a plan of work, or a work method statement.
 There are also risk assessment method statements (RAMS), which combine a method statement and a risk assessment.